UW-Hydro/VIC/README.txt

 		and soil layer ice contents are all set to 0.
 Unlike previous versions, the soil layer temperatures and ice contents (=0) are now available for output.
-The default method of computing soil temperature profile depends on the setting the FULL_ENERGY
+The default method of computing soil temperature profile depends on the setting of the QUICK_FLUX option:
-		option:
 		a.
-FULL_ENERGY TRUE: the default method for computing the soil temperature profile is the finite element method of Cherkauer and Lettenmaier (1999) as in the case of FROZEN_SOIL TRUE.
-To use the Liang et al (1999) approximation while FULL_ENERGY is TRUE, the user must set QUICK_FLUX to TRUE in the global parameter file.
+QUICK_FLUX FALSE: use approximation of Liang et al (1999).
+		   This is the default method, if QUICK_FLUX is not specified in the global param file.
 		b.
-FULL_ENERGY FALSE: the default method for computing the soil temperature profile is the approximation of Liang et al (1999) (same as QUICK_FLUX = TRUE).
-To use the finite element method, the user must set QUICK_FLUX to FALSE in the global parameter file.
+QUICK_FLUX TRUE: use finite element method of Cherkauer et al. (1999).

 	Now that soil temperatures, ice contents, and ground heat fluxes are always computed, the GRND_FLUX option has been removed.